mazetoken/mminer/README.md

 _* Do not paste MINER_COVENANT_V1 from SLP Token Type 1 to NFT1-Group Token environment (.env)_

 _* Do not forget that, for NFT1-Group Token mining, after you run `npm i` and before you run `npm start`, you should go to node_modules folder in Mminer directory, go to slpjs folder, go to lib folder and open slpjs.js (in editor, e.g. notepad) and change token type from `0x01` to `0x81` in line 423 (it should look like this: `if (type === void 0) { type = 0x81; }`)_

-- It is possible to use one Mminer to mine a few tokens, but it is not recommended (because of a lot of txids to downolad)

-- If a token is not mined for a long time it may be stucked in the blockchain.
-We can fix it

 _* Make a backup of .cache file from time to time (to prevent downloading a lot of txids if you reinstall the miner or run it on another pc/laptop/phone)_